 Using a dedicated form, you can report various issues on TikTok, such as business-related inquiries, account bans or suspensions, bug reports, and policy violations.
 For TikTok Shop-related inquiries, you can use its Contact Us form in the Seller Center.
 Additionally, there’s a Safety Center with guides that provide support for safety, privacy, and security.

-On the other hand, navigating Instagram’s Help Center can be more challenging.
-While the information is comprehensive, the absence of visual aids can make it difficult to follow tutorials.
-Instagram provides dispute support forms for limited, restricted, or disabled accounts and offers a report feature to flag posts that violate community guidelines.
+Instagram’s Help Center is equally well-organized, comprising step-by-step guides and tutorials.
+Instagram also provides dispute support forms for limited, restricted, or disabled accounts and offers a report feature to flag posts that violate community guidelines.

 TikTok vs Instagram: Which Is Better for Your Business?